 All on-campus positions (including Federal Work Study Program positions) should be posted on NYU CareerNet (an on-line database of part-time, full-time, and internship positions).
 This service is free of charge.
 It is also strongly recommended that hiring departments attend the our career fairs to recruit potential employees.
 These fairs offer employers the convenient opportunity to meet many motivated candidates in-person as well as gain visibility on-campus.
 Participating in these career fairs is also free of charge for NYU departments.

-The Student Employment staff at the Wasserman Center determine which students may need to return to the Wasserman Center toupdate or complete a new I-9 form if they have worked at NYU in the past.
+The Student Employment staff at the Wasserman Center determines which students may need to return to the Wasserman Center to update or complete a new I-9 form if they have worked at NYU in the past.
 For each student it hires, the hiring department should follow the instructions listed on the On-Campus Student Employee Application form that outlines the steps the student needs to take to complete an I-9 form.

 Hiring departments are responsible for submitting a PeopleSync transaction for each student employee that has been approved by Wasserman.
 This transaction should include the “signed” approved Wasserman On-Campus Application, NYS Labor Law 195 form, and the Student Appointment form.
 This step is critical as it ensures that each student employee is put on payroll and avoids paycheck delays.
 For any questions regarding PeopleSync transactions please contact PeopleLink at 212.992.5465 or ASKPeoplelink@nyu.edu.